 A TEOs DAP must show clear evidence that they are using various processes and measuring their progress against the Kia Ōrite Toolkit and its best practice standards.

 Giving effect to the Tertiary Education Strategy (TES)

 Creating and implementing a DAP and improving outcomes for disabled learners also helps TEOs give effect to the TES – specifically Objective Two: Barrier-free access.

 Supporting your learner success approach

-Fundamental to our is understanding all learners and their needs and aspirations.
-Developing and implementing a DAP will ensure organisations fully understand the needs of disabled learners.
+Fundamental to our work is understanding all learners and their needs and aspirations.
+Developing and implementing a DAP helps ensure organisations fully understand the needs of disabled learners.
 Alongside Kia Ōrite, DAPs are a vital resource to support TEOs to redesign their businesses with learners at the centre.

 What is the difference between the DAP Guidance and Kia Ōrite?